apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 ### Testing Strategy

 The collection of end-to-end [browser tests based via Puppeteer](../../developer/Test-Process.html) continue to grow to cover more use cases and scenarios.
-At the moment, total number of jobs stands at approximately `475` distinct scenarios.
+At the moment, total number of jobs stands at approximately `476` distinct scenarios.
 The overall test coverage of the CAS codebase is approximately `94%`.
 Furthermore, a large number of test categories that group internal unit tests are now configured to run with parallelism enabled.

 ### AWS Cloudwatch Metrics

 CAS metrics can now be exported to [AWS Cloudwatch](../monitoring/Configuring-Metrics-Storage-Cloudwatch.html).

+### Person Directory

+The [Person Directory](https://github.com/apereo/person-directory) project is now cleaned up and merged into the CAS codebase.
+The separate project and repository will no longer be maintained or managed separately, and all relevant components, resolvers and features are refactored, cleaned up and hand-picked to be part of the CAS codebase.
+While changes should largely be invisible to the typical user, the refactoring and cleanup should make it significantly easier to maintain and manage the codebase moving forward.

 ## Library Upgrades